Haroenv/hopsdoc/README.md

 ```
 ## build this theme

-I'm not a fan of jsdoc's custom delimiters.
 This theme uses default underscore templates (`<%` instead of `<?js`)
-and has a script to transform to in both directions.
+and has a script to transform in both directions.
+This way your code editor can highlight the code correctly.

 files in `tmpl` are not commited and should not be modified.
-This folder is generated and used as npm export.
+The `tmpl` folder is generated and used as npm export.
-If you want to convert your "custom delimiter theme" to make it compatible to this project you can replace the `tmpl` folder and generate your development version
+If you want to convert your "custom delimiter theme" to make it compatible to this project you can replace the `tmpl` folder and generate your development version.

+> Warning !!! generating a dev version from another template will remove the original theme entirely.
+> As long as you don't modify the content inside the `tmpl` folder you don't have to worry about
+> accidently running the wrong command.

 ```bash
 ## generate custom delimiter version